50 Health Tips That Will Make You Feel 20 Years Younger

 Getting moving is even more difficult amid coronavirus, but Landolfi recommends setting an alarm to get up from your desk hourly—even if it's just to walk to the bathroom or refill your water bottle.
 Take the stairs whenever you can, park further away from store entrances, and maybe even consider getting a standing desk.
 "In whichever way you can, moving your body daily and often is the key to maintaining youthfulness.
 Because the saying is true: 'If you don't use it, you lose it,'" she says.

 No more skipping breakfast—at least not if you want to feel younger.
 Not only will eating something healthy first thing keep your energy levels up throughout the day, but a 2014 study published in Nutrition Journal found it also keeps your cravings in check.
 That means you'll be eating wholesome foods that keep you ageless, not loading up on salt and sugar that only brings you down.

 How much water are you actually guzzling every day?
 The Mayo Clinic recommends 3.7 liters for men and 2.7 liters for women, and sticking to that could seriously help out in the anti-aging department.
 "Dehydration can affect everything from the way your body functions to the appearance of your skin," Louise says.
 "Plus, when you're dehydrated, your skin can look dry and dull, making you look older than you are."

 Give yourself an adrenaline rush.

-You might feel like you’re too old to do something that amps up your adrenaline, but that’s not true.
-Doing something that thrills you will instantly give you a jolt of energy that makes you feel half your age, whether you’re finally checking skydiving off your bucket list, watching a horror movie at the theater, or going to an escape room.
-It doesn’t need to be extreme—any adrenaline fix will make you feel younger.
+You might feel like you're too old to do something that amps up your adrenaline, but that's not true.
+Doing something that thrills you will instantly give you a jolt of energy that makes you feel half your age, whether you're finally checking skydiving off your bucket list or watching a horror movie.
+It doesn't need to be extreme—any adrenaline fix will make you feel younger.

 Get your fiber.